 They followed the tunnel straight in for several rods before it opened onto a large ledge at the edge of a huge natural cavern.
 Faolan was surprised by the natural light cast in bright

 pockets, like sunlight through a forest canopy.
-He looked up and saw nine huge rectangular vents cut into the ceiling in three rows of three.
+He looked up at nine huge rectangular vents cut into the ceiling in three rows of three.

 The older dwarf chuckled.
 “Did you think we lived in darkness?”